We love stories.

 Heather Loveridge, Founder and Chief Storyteller

 From an early age, Heather has always loved a good story.
-Over the past 16 years she’s parlayed her writing degree into a career as a writer, magazine editor and now agency owner.
+Since 2002, she’s parlayed her writing degree into a career as a writer, magazine editor and now agency owner.
 She enjoys providing clients – especially nonprofits – with marketing services that help them tell their story well.
 The result?
 Increased donations, engagement, support and public awareness!

 She’s also a wife, mom and animal lover.
-She and her husband have five children, three horses, two barn cats and a dog.
-Heather became an entrepreneur when their oldest child was born and has juggled a career, children and managing a business powered by a remote team (and she loves to encourage other women who are doing the same or similar).
-What keeps her going is her faith in God and her wonderful husband (He is her biggest fan and an awesome dad – team work makes the dream work!)…and a bunch of pretty awesome college students from their church who they’ve had the privilege of helping lead for almost eight years.
+She and her husband have five children, three horses, two barn cats and two dogs.
+Heather became an entrepreneur when their oldest child was born and has juggled a career, children and managing a business powered by a hybrid team (and she loves to encourage other women who are doing the same or similar).
+What keeps her going is her faith in God and her wonderful husband (He is her biggest fan and an awesome dad – team work makes the dream work!)…and leading a variety of pretty awesome young adults for over 10 years through church ministry.

 Sarah Berthiaume, Senior Storyteller

-Before she was a full-time mom, Sarah was a full-time news writer, tromping around rural Maine, scribbling stories on everything from the newest business in town to the police beat.
+Before she was a mom, Sarah was a full-time news writer, tromping around rural Maine, scribbling stories on everything from the newest business in town to the police beat.
 During those years, she snagged kudos from the Maine Press Association with Best Feature Story awards and, with other staff, a Newspaper of the Year award.
-As a freelancer, she uses her experience to create compelling press releases, blog posts and social media marketing.
+An integral part of MMG, she uses her experience to create compelling copy – from press releases, blog posts to social media marketing and more.
 Catch up with her on Twitter @scribbler_sarah.

 Brooke has been using a lot of words for quite some time now, and is happy to be able to now apply that to her career.
-She is completing a B.S. in Business Administration, Concentrated in Marketing, aiming to use that knowledge to further her storytelling abilities.
-When she’s not writing or working on her studies, Brooke enjoys creating through various forms of art, penning poetry, and spending time with her two chihuahua mixes.
+She has a B.S. in Business Administration, concentrated in Marketing.
+She is a vital part of MMG’s team, writing stories, social media content, creating email campaigns and more.
+When she’s not writing, Brooke enjoys creating through various forms of art, penning poetry, and spending time with her two chihuahua mixes.